+- Chief of Investigations

-- Chief of Investigations - Division Commander from each division
+- Deputy Chief of Investigations

+- Division Commander from each division

 The administrative staff shall review all recommendations regarding proposed changes to the manual at staff meetings.

 106.2.3 OTHER PERSONNEL

 All Department employees suggesting revision of the contents of the Policy Manual shall forward their suggestion, in writing, to their Commander who will consider the recommendation and forward to staff.